gnulib-modules/bootstrap/README.md

 Thanks
 ------

+My sincere thanks to Pavel Raiskup for considerable help in speeding up the hook functions mechanism and the quote for re-evaluation functions at the core of these shell scripts.

-My sincere thanks to Bruno Haible, Jim Meyering and Paul Eggert on the gnulib developers list for encouragement and input during the design and implementation stages.
+My sincere thanks also to Bruno Haible, Jim Meyering and Paul Eggert on the gnulib developers list for encouragement and input during the design and implementation stages.

 Usage
 -----